aweklin/Paystack-PHP/README.md

   </code>

   <p>
-    Next, initialize the API with your secret key
+    Next, initialize the Library with your secret key
   </p>
   <code>
     Paystack::initialize('your_api_secret_key_here');